Bone Tumors and Soft Tissue Tumors

 The kind of medicines and how long they are given depend on the type of cancer your child has.

-We check your child with imaging studies and physical exams to see if the chemotherapy is working to slow tumor growth or shrink it.
+We check your child with and physical exams to see if the chemotherapy is working to slow tumor growth or shrink it.

 Children with sarcomas receive chemotherapy at our Seattle hospital campus in: